smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 		<param name="uriPrefix" type="String" mandatory="false">
 			<description> The URI prefix for this service.
 If provided, all PerformAppServiceInteraction requests must start with it.
-This can also be referred to as the scheme of the URI.</description>
+This can also be referred to as the scheme of the URI.
+This scheme, if included, will be followed by a colon (:) as well as two slashes (//) if the service action includes a baseUri.
+If this is not included the uri shall start with a single slash (/).
+For example, uriPrefix://baseUri?parameters or uriPrefix:paramters or /baseUri?parameters </description>
 		</param>

 		<param name="uriActionSheet" type="ServiceAction" array="true" mandatory="false">
 			<description> This is a custom schema for this service.
 Each of the actions should be formatted into a ServiceAction object that contains basic information to ensure consumers can read the data.
 The uriActionSheet should contain all available actions to be taken through a PerformAppServiceInteraction request from an app service consumer.
 If the app intends to expose Quick Action actions, the list should be ordered with the most important at index 0. </description>
 		</param>